sqlpad/sqlpad/README.md

 Maintenance releases for security and dependency updates will continue as possible.

-**As of version 7, semver will no longer be followed**.
-Unlike prior versions, patch updates may require major Node.js version updates, or contain removal of functionality.
+**As of version 7, semver is no longer followed**.
+Going forward patch updates may require major Node.js version updates, or contain removal of functionality.

 ## Docker Image

 The docker image runs on port 3000 and uses `/var/lib/sqlpad` for the embedded database directory.

-`latest` tag is continuously built from latest commit in repo.
-Only use that if you want to live on the edge, otherwise use specific version tags to ensure stability.

-See [docker-examples](https://github.com/sqlpad/sqlpad/tree/master/docker-examples) directory for example docker-compose setup with SQL Server.
+See [docker-examples](https://github.com/sqlpad/sqlpad/tree/master/docker-examples) for docker-compose examples.

 ## Project Documentation